 Walt Wood joined the Personal Injury Department at the Law Offices of James Scott Farrin in 2017.
 He has more than 13 years’ experience practicing law.

-Mr. Wood represents individuals and families who have suffered wrongful death, personal injury, vehicle accidents, as well as other personal injury claims.
-Mr. Wood received his law degree from Duke University School of Law and a B.A. from the University of North Carolina at Chapel Hill.
+Walt represents individuals and families who have suffered wrongful death, personal injury, vehicle accidents, as well as other personal injury claims.
+He received his law degree from Duke University School of Law and a B.A. from the University of North Carolina at Chapel Hill.

 “I’ve always had an interest in helping people ‘level the playing field.’
 For many years now, I’ve been helping individuals, families and businesses try to make the most of trying circumstances.
 It is a special feeling when you know you’ve made a real difference in a client’s life, whether it is a wrongful death, a traffic collision case or an investment fraud case.
 There is much meaning in the work we do.”

 Walt has the rare distinction of being named a Super Lawyers “Rising Star”1 in two states.
 In 2012 and 2013 he was a North Carolina Super Lawyers “Rising Star,” and in 2014, 2015, and 2016 a South Carolina Super Lawyers “Rising Star.”
 He also has an AV Preeminent Martindale-Hubbell Peer Review Rating – the highest ranking any lawyer can attain by their peers.